 - The flexibility is priceless.
 There are pockets of time throughout your tour that give you the flexibility to do whatever you want –walk through the city, visit a museum, revisit a temple, relax, you name it.

 - They offer great last minute savings.
-G Adventures offers 25% on travel deals while Intrepid gives a 20%.
+G Adventures offers 25% on travel deals as well as Intrepid, which gives a 25%.

 - Both companies have over 20 yrs of experience.